How to Get Rid of Dust Mites [50+ Different Ways]

 14. Move your bedroom or home office upstairs.

 Sometimes folks convert their basements into bedrooms or offices in order to maximize space, make room for children or guests, and a host of other reasons.
-Basement floors are typically made out of concrete however.
-As concrete tends to moist and damp, it creates the perfect breeding ground for dust mites.
+Basement floors are typically made out of concrete, however.
+As concrete tends to moist and damp, it creates the perfect breeding ground for house dust mites.

 15. Remove curtains and drapes from the windows.

-Roman shades, solar treatments, shutters, and panel track blinds are a better preventive option, as they do not provide dust mites with the cloth environments they prefer.
+Roman shades, solar treatments, shutters, and panel track blinds are a better preventive option, as they do not provide house dust mites with the cloth environments they prefer.